 Janice is an attorney with a love of music and theater.
 She has performed a number of times at StageDoor and elsewhere.
 She brings her legal experience and her experience with arts non-profits to the StageDoor board.
 She has served as board member and president of the Evergreen Chorale and continues to sing with the Chorale.
 She has also served as a member and chair of the Jefferson County Cultural Council, overseeing the distribution of Scientific and Cultural Facilities District funds to eligible Jefferson County non-profit organizations.

-Suzanne graduated from the University of Southern California on a vocal scholarship; but life, family and career dominated her life until she and her husband David moved to Santa Barbara in 1989.
-A fortuitous performance at the Circle Bar B Dinner Theater as an audience member, led to David auditioning and getting cast in Somethings Afoot; in true 42nd Street tradition, so did Susie.
-This led to performances in over 20 shows and direction of 10 at the Circle Bar B in 12 years.
-In 2003, Susie and David were asked to purchase the Circle Bar B Theatre from the previous owners.
-In 2004, they produced their first full season, with Susie serving as producer.
-Susie produced 45 shows in 11 seasons acted in several as well.
-In their 11year tenure, the Circle Bar B Theatre won 10 Santa Barbara Independent Awards including A Lifetime Achievement Award in Susie and David’s final year for contribution to the SB theater community.
-Susie was able to grow their season subscribership by 20% in the 11 years she was a producer.
+Suzanne graduated from the University of Southern California on a vocal scholarship, but life, family, and career dominated her life until she and her husband David moved to Santa Barbara in 1989.
+A fortuitous performance at the Circle Bar B Dinner Theater as an audience member, led to David auditioning and getting cast in Something's Afoot; in true 42nd Street tradition, so did Susie.
+This led to performances in over 20 shows and direction of 10 at the Circle Bar B over 12 years.
+In 2003, Susie and David purchased the Circle Bar B Theatre.
+Susie produced 45 shows in 11 seasons and acted in several as well.
+In their 11-year tenure, the Circle Bar B Theatre won 10 Santa Barbara Independent Awards including A Lifetime Achievement Award.
+Susie grew their season subscribership by 20 percent in the 11 years she was a producer.
 Following the closing of the Circle Bar B Dinner Theater by the owners of the Circle Bar B Guest, Susie and David, under the new name of Prism Productions, formed a murder mystery theater company and produced original shows throughout the Santa Barbara and Santa Ynez Valley.
-They also revived a formerly closed restaurant for a season of dinner theater in the old, historic building.
-Susie was fortunate to be Production Manager for Murder for Two and Sylvia this season at StageDoor and is currently producing The 25th Annual Putnam County Spelling Bee.
+They also revived a formerly closed restaurant for a season of dinner theater in an old, historic building.
+Susie has produced numerous shows at StageDoor including, Murder for Two, Sylvia, The 25th Annual Putnam County Spelling Bee and Noises Off.
 She is truly excited to be a part of StageDoor Theatre and feels as though she has already found her new theater family.